bassettsj/bassettsj.github.com/_posts/drupal/2013-10-23-drush-resources.md

 category : drush
 tags : [drupal, drush, git, mamp, developer tools]
 title: Drush Resources
-tagline: Site Deployment and Development: Drush, MAMP and Git
+tagline: "Site Deployment and Development - Drush, MAMP and Git"
 ---

 Setting up a local Drupal development environment on your Mac and how to use Drush to manage and sync sites.